beeware/rubicon-objc/README.rst

 Rubicon-ObjC is a bridge between Objective C and Python.
 It enables you to:

-* Use Python to instantiate objects defined in Objective C
+* Use Python to instantiate objects defined in Objective C,
-* Use Python to invoke methods on objects defined in Objective C
+* Use Python to invoke methods on objects defined in Objective C, and
-* Subclass and extend Objective C classes in Python
+* Subclass and extend Objective C classes in Python.

 It also includes wrappers of the some key data types from the Core Foundation framework (e.g., NSString).